Hosting and bandwidth provided by MacAce.net.

 What are the differences between the "Mid-2010" 13-Inch MacBook Pro and the also 13-Inch "Mid-2010" White MacBook and "Mid-2009" MacBook Air models?
 Which is best for me?

-Please note that all models mentioned in this Q&A have been discontinued.
+Please note that all notebooks mentioned in this Q&A have been discontinued.
+However, this Q&A is up-to-date and quite useful for anyone considering one of these models on the used market.

 Externally, the "Mid-2010" 13-Inch MacBook Pro models -- the MacBook Pro "Core 2 Duo" 2.4 13-Inch and "Core 2 Duo" 2.66 13-Inch -- the "Mid-2010" MacBook -- the MacBook "Core 2 Duo" 2.4 13-Inch -- and the "Mid-2009" MacBook Air models -- the MacBook Air "Core 2 Duo" 1.86 13-Inch and "Core 2 Duo" 2.13 13-Inch -- are easy to differentiate from one another.